 After lunch, you will return to Lima by private vehicle for another 3.5 to 4-hour drive.

-An Aracari representative will meet you in the lobby of the Costa del Sol Ramada Hotel, 3 hours before your flight departure, in order to assist you with checkout, and then escort you to the airport for your international flight.
+An Aracari representative will meet you in the airport to assist you with check in for your international flight.

 Itinerary pricing as of 2018